We value every moment of each day as rich with

 opportunities to cultivate learning experiences.

 We value adults’ learning as well as children’s learning and have developed high-quality learning opportunities for educators as well as for children.
-In partnership with the University of Colorado Denver, we offer a Teacher Education Program that can be accessed through a Residency + Licensure program in Colorado or as a fully online experience through our Innovative Online MA Program.
+In partnership with the University of Colorado Denver, we offer a Teacher Education Program that can be accessed through an MA Residency + Licensure Program in Colorado or as a fully online experience through our Innovative Online MA Program.